Midreshet Lindenbaum—S. Daniel Abraham Israel Program

 Some of our students choose to volunteer with Israeli families, and others are exposed to various Israeli personalities in the context of our Israel Advocacy program.
 In addition, students are encouraged to visit family and friends throughout the country on free Shabbatot.
 We encourage our students to read the newspaper and follow Israeli news on relevant websites.

 There are programs and speakers relating to calendar events - chagim, Yom Hashoa, etc. There are chagigot (or other programming) for Rosh Chodesh and for Yom Ha'Atzmaut.
 Our students are in Meron on Lag Ba'Omer and participate in the Rikud HaDegalim on Yom Yerushaliam.
-In addition we invite special guest speakers to address the students on various topics of interest.
-Among the speakers we have invited are Dr. Gerald Schroeder (Genesis and the Big Bang), Robby Berman of the Halachic Organ Donor Society, Rav Hanoch Teller, Rav Vitman (the Rav of Tnuva) and a shatnes expert.
+In addition, we invite special guest speakers to address the students on various topics of interest.
+Among the speakers we have invited are Dr. Yocheved Debow (personal safety), Ronnie Halibard (Jewish History in a Flash), Rav David Stav (understanding the religious spectrum in Israel), Robby Berman of the Halachic Organ Donor Society, among others.

 Programming for Shabbat and Yom Tov

-We spend Shabbat together as a community approximately 12 times a year.
-Sometimes students enjoy spending Shabbat together at our home-away-from-home facilities, and at other times we travel to Tzfat, Shadmot Mechola, Sderot, or Gush Etzion.
-Several times a year the students are hosted as a group in the homes and communities of our faculty.
-We daven and learn together in school on Yom Kippur and Shavuot.
-Additionally, there are several optional Shabbatot both in and out of school.
+We spend Shabbat together as a community approximately every 2-3 weeks.
+Sometimes students enjoy spending Shabbat together on our campus, their our home-away-from-home, and at other times we travel to Tzfat, Shadmot Mechola, Sderot, or Gush Etzion.
+Several times a year, the students are hosted as a group in the homes and communities of our faculty.
+We daven and learn together at the midrasha on Yom Kippur and Shavuot.
+Additionally, there are several optional Shabbatot both in and out of the midrasha.
 The dormitory is always open (including out Shabbatot and vacation times) with either a madricha or the av and em bayit present.

-On free Shabbatot, the madrichot will arrange places with faculty members, at the homes of Israeli students, or with Anglo-Saxon olim as per the request of the student.
+On free Shabbatot, the em bayit helps to arrange places with faculty members, at the homes of Israeli students, or with Anglo-Saxon olim as per the request of the student.
 Most of our students either travel home for Pesach or participate in the Tochnit Nissan program of Bnei Akiva.